John-R-Wallace-NOAA/JRWToolBox/README.md

 to download just the lib() function which replaces the two step process of install.packages('foo'); library(foo) with just one step; lib(foo).
 If the foo package is already installed, then lib(foo) will only do library(foo), hence lib(foo) is all that is needed when installing and/or loading a package from CRAN.

-Note, for the use of the a raw GitHub URL see: http://rawgit.com/
+Note, for the use of a raw GitHub URL see: http://rawgit.com/

 Install or upgrade the package with: